trodemaster/packer-macOS-11/README.md

     packer build -force -only=full.vmware-iso.macOS_11 -var cpu_count=2 -var ram_gb=6 macOS_11.pkr.hcl

 ### Username & Password
 The build process created a packer user with UID 502.
-It's recommended to login with that account and create a new user with appropriate password when you start using the VM.
+It's recommended to login with that account and create a new user with the appropriate password when you start using the VM.

     Username: packer
     Password: packer

+Additionally the username is embeded in packages and scritps using durring the install process.
+Update scripts/setupsshlogin.sh, scripts/makepkgs.sh & packages/sesetupsshlogin.pkgproj

 If you want to override the username and password they can be specified on the cli